REGNet: REgion-based Grasp Network for End-to-end Grasp Detection in Point Clouds: Experiments

 \subsection{Ablation Analysis and Discussion}

-We conduct a series of extensive ablation experiments to analyze the effectiveness of main components of REGNet including the grasp region, grasp anchor mechanism and refine network.
-The results demonstrate that all 3 parts contribute inextricably to the performance.
+We conduct a series of ablation experiments.
+The results demonstrate that each principal component of REGNet contributes inextricably to the final performance.

-\textbf{Evaluation of the Grasp Region.} In this part, we analyze the effort of the grasp region on the final performance.
-In detail, for a fair comparison, we demonstrate the performance of direct-single and direct-region versions of REGNet, which directly regress grasps from single-point and grasp region features, respectively.
-The two versions both include the SN stage and the only difference between them is the feature used for regression in GRN.
-In Table \MakeUppercase{\romannumeral3}, the VGR drops without the grasp region, which illustrates that the grasp region improves the efficiency of grasp detection.
+\textbf{Evaluation of the Grasp Region.} For a fair comparison, we design the \emph{direct-single} and \emph{direct-region} versions of REGNet, which directly regress grasps from single-point and grasp region features, respectively.
+They both include the SN stage, and the only difference is the feature used in GRN.
+The collision-free ratio and antipodal score drop without the grasp region, manifesting the effectiveness of the grasp region.

-\textbf{Evaluation of grasp anchor mechanism.} In order to analyze the effort of the grasp anchor mechanism, we compare the performance of direct-region and regression based on anchor mechanism (w/o RN) versions, in which the grasps are generated from GRN.
-The only difference between them is whether to use the grasp anchor mechanism, i. e., ours (direct-region) directly regresses grasps while ours (w/o RN) regresses grasps based on the grasp anchor mechanism.
-The grasp anchor mechanism increases the VGR by 3.45\% and contributes inextricably to the performance.
+\textbf{Evaluation of Grasp Anchor Mechanism.} We design the \emph{direct-region} and \emph{w/o RN} versions for comparision.
+The \emph{direct-region} version directly regresses grasps while the \emph{w/o RN} version regresses based on the grasp anchor mechanism, whose difference is whether using the mechanism.
+Table \MakeUppercase{\romannumeral3} demonstrates that the grasp anchor mechanism contributes inextricably to the final performance.

-\textbf{Evaluation of Refine Network.} To analyze the effectiveness of RN, we compare the performance of versions without (w/o RN) and with the RN stage (w/ RN).
-Removing the RN decreases the VGR by 1.11\%, which demonstrates the advantages of grasp refinement based on fusion features.
+\textbf{Evaluation of Refine Network.} To analyze RN's efficiency, we compare the \emph{w/o RN} and \emph{w/ RN} versions, whose difference is containing RN or not.
+Removing RN decreases the collision-free ratio by 1.96\%, which shows that RN facilitates improvements in grasp detection capacity.

+\textbf{Evaluation of Using RGB Features.} To analyze the effort of the RGB features of point clouds, we design the \emph{ours\_xyz} version using only XYZ features.
+Except for the number of input channels, it has the same network architecture with \emph{w/ RN} version.
+As illustrated in Table \MakeUppercase{\romannumeral3}, using RGB features increases both the collision-free rate and antipodal score.